 Because specific searches can be the hardest to get right, Google has been looking for ways to find those specific answers buried deep within page content.
 They have recently made a breakthrough in ranking and are now able to not just rank web pages, but individual passages from the pages.
 With this new ability to better understand the relevancy of specific passages, we need to make sure we cover those high intent questions and provide searchers with the best possible answers.
 In this video, we cover this new "Passage Ranking" concept and share what you can do to improve your site's visibility.

 In this video, we're going to be looking at Google passage ranking and why it matters.
-So what is passage ranking?
-So we can walk through this quote, that's directly from the Google products team about what they're doing here with passage ranking, "Very specific searches can be the hardest to get right, since sometimes the single sentence that answers your question might be buried deep within a webpage."
+What is passage ranking?
+We can walk through this quote, that's directly from the Google products team about what they're doing here with passage ranking, "Very specific searches can be the hardest to get right, since sometimes the single sentence that answers your question might be buried deep within a webpage."

 Here's a really important part, "We've recently made a breakthrough in ranking and are now able to not just index pages, but individual passages from pages."
 What they're saying here is they're able to not just rank specific pages themselves, but specific sections from within pages that best match the user's intent and best answer their question.
 Now that's a pretty big deal.